- Explore the depth of the iconic Fish River Canyon

 Additionally, make sure to take advantage of the coastal surroundings.
 You can book private tours to go whale and dolphin watching or watch the locals fish for sharks!

-Day 9: Tour Henties Bay and travel to Damaraland
+Day 9: Tour Henties Bay & Transfer to Damaraland

 Today, you will depart along the coast to Henties Bay.
 Take some time to enjoy the great outdoors by the sea!
 You can go on a fishing expedition, go horseback riding, hike, take an ATV tour, or play a round of golf.